doums/baru/README.md

 ![baru](https://raw.githubusercontent.com/doums/baru/master/public/baru.png)

 Baru is a lightweight system monitor for WM status-bar.\
-It can be used as a provider with any status-bar that can read from `stdout`.\
+Intended to be used as a provider with any status-bar that can read from `stdout`.\
 Like [xmobar](https://codeberg.org/xmobar/xmobar),
 [lemonbar](https://github.com/LemonBoy/bar),
 [dwm](https://dwm.suckless.org/status_monitor/) etc…